yanliji/VS-FCL/README.md

 Base on the V-FCL, The Semantic-term FCL (S-FCL) propels semantic disentanglement to learn semantic-oriented action representations.

 ### Visualization
 Here, we  provide the t-SNE visualization of feature distributions learned by the VS-FCL algorithm in the UESTC dataset.
-Different colors and markers represent different actions and viewpoints.(Except for the Sample 5, we use color to represent viewpoints to visualize the discriminative effect of different viewpoints.)
+Different colors and markers represent different actions and viewpoints.In Sample 1, the view-common representation(fc features) obtained by V-FCL should aggregate together.
+In Sample 2, the view-specific representation(fs features) obtained by V-FCL should separate from each other within an action category.
+In Sample 3, the semantic-oriented representationobtained by S-FCL should separate from each other across different action categories.
 <!-- <figure class="third">
     <img src="./bigjpg/f-c-3_1.jpg">
     <figcaption>这是图片1的标题</figcaption>